ryankrdh/Tic-Tac-Toe/README.md

 Created a Tic Tac Toe game using JavaScript, showcasing proficiency in front-end web development and problem-solving skills.
 The game allows you to play against an AI to take turns marking X and O on a 3x3 grid until one player wins or the game ends in a draw.
 Implemented logic to validate moves, check for win conditions, and handle game outcomes.
 Demonstrated understanding of HTML, CSS, and JavaScript to build an interactive and user-friendly gaming experience.
 Utilized object-oriented programming principles to structure the code and maintain modularity.

 ## Key Features:
 * **JavaScript Mastery:** The project showcases my expertise in JavaScript, employing modern ES6+ features and understanding behind-the-scenes concepts like the event loop, hoisting, and scoping.

-&nbsp;
-* **Game Logic:** I have implemented the complete game logic, allowing players to interact with the command-line interface and enjoy seamless gameplay against the AI. <br>
+* **Game Logic:** I have implemented the complete game logic, allowing players to interact with the command-line interface and enjoy seamless gameplay against the AI.

-&nbsp;
-* **AI using Minimax Algorithm:** The AI player is powered by the powerful Minimax algorithm, ensuring challenging gameplay and intelligent moves by the AI opponent. <br>
+* **AI using Minimax Algorithm:** The AI player is powered by the powerful Minimax algorithm, ensuring challenging gameplay and intelligent moves by the AI opponent.

-&nbsp;
-* **User Interaction:** The command-line interface provides an intuitive experience for players to make their moves and witness the AI's moves in real-time. <br>
+* **User Interaction:** The command-line interface provides an intuitive experience for players to make their moves and witness the AI's moves in real-time.

-&nbsp;
-* **Winning Detection and Visualization:** The project includes a winning combination detection algorithm that accurately identifies the winner and visually highlights the winning line on the board using SVG. <br>
+* **Winning Detection and Visualization:** The project includes a winning combination detection algorithm that accurately identifies the winner and visually highlights the winning line on the board using SVG.

-&nbsp;
-* **Modularity and Organization:** I have designed the codebase with a focus on modularity and organization, promoting code readability and maintainability. <br>
+* **Modularity and Organization:** I have designed the codebase with a focus on modularity and organization, promoting code readability and maintainability.

-&nbsp;
-* **Error Handling and Game State Management:** Robust error handling ensures smooth gameplay, while proper game state management allows for game restarts and tracking the state of the board. <br>
+* **Error Handling and Game State Management:** Robust error handling ensures smooth gameplay, while proper game state management allows for game restarts and tracking the state of the board.

-&nbsp;
-* **Version Control:** The project is hosted on GitHub, reflecting my proficiency in version control and collaborative development practices. <Br>
+* **Version Control:** The project is hosted on GitHub, reflecting my proficiency in version control and collaborative development practices.
-&nbsp;

 ## How to use